 The Anglesey union resisted the erection of a union workhouse for many years.
 A 1854 parliamentary return of workhouse accommodation recorded Anglesey as being one on the eighteen remaining unions without a workhouse in operation.
-However, the Guardians eventually capitulated and, in about 1868, a workhouse for 70 inmates was erected on Amlwch Road to the north of Llanerchymedd at a cost of around £2,200.
+However, the Guardians eventually capitulated and, in 1868-69, a workhouse for 70 inmates was erected on Amlwch Road to the north of Llanerchymedd at a cost of around £2,200.
 Its location and layout are shown on the 1926 map below.

 The workhouse had a two-storey cruciform-plan main building with its entrance at the west.

 Several single-storey outbuildings stood around the workhouse including a vagrants' ward with stone-breaking cells at the north, and what was possibly an isolation block at the south.

 In 1869, Meshach Thomas, formerly schoolmaster at the Bangor workhouse, and his wife, Grace Thomas, were appointed as the first master and matron at the new Llanerchymedd workhouse.
 They were in post until around 1900.
 The picture of the Thomases in front of the workhouse was kindly contributed by their descendant Hugo Vanneck.

 The workhouse had closed by 1924.
 The premises, renamed Bryn Hafod, were later used as council offices.
 The buildings were left empty in the 1980s and became derelict.
 In around 2000, the buildings were renovated to form residential and gallery accommodation.

 - 1869-1900: Master - Meshach Thomas; Matron - Grace Pryse Thomas.